Rand is a contractor in artificial intelligence and cyber security.

 She is the author of several publications, and winner of the "Best Paper Awards" at Asiacrypt 2016 as well as the iDASH competition in 2019.
 Ilaria has also contributed to the development of several open source encryption libraries.

 Zama's mission is to bring end-to-end encryption to AI.
-Using their homomorphic inference platform, companies can process their customer's data without seeing it, thereby preventing data breaches and surveillance.
+Using their homomorphic development framework, companies can process their customer's data without seeing it, thereby preventing data breaches and surveillance.

-Zama's solution is based on a breakthrough in homomorphic encryption, which enables evaluating deep neural networks over encrypted data, without changing anything to the network architecture.
+Zama's solution is based on a breakthrough in homomorphic encryption, which enables doing data science and machine learning on encrypted data.
 Zama is open-source by design, as they believe privacy-enabling technologies should benefit the widest possible community of developers and researchers.

-Zama's cofounders are Dr Pascal Paillier, one of the most renowned cryptography researcher, and Dr Rand Hindi, a serial entrepreneur who formerly founded Snips.
+Zama's cofounders are Dr Pascal Paillier, one of the most renowned cryptography researchers, and Dr Rand Hindi, a serial entrepreneur who formerly founded Snips.

 Zama's team have in common: